First B Federal Basketball League

 The Yugoslav First B Federal Basketball League (Prva B savezna košarkaška liga) was the second-tier level club basketball league of SFR Yugoslavia.
 The league's top performing clubs of each season, were promoted up to the top tier level, the Yugoslav First Federal League.
+Until 1980 it was called Yugoslav Second Federal Basketball League.

 Winners

 Adriatic League successor league

 In 2017, the ABA League, which is the successor league to the Yugoslav First Federal League, created the Adriatic League Second Division, which is the successor league to the Yugoslav First B Federal League.